mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 with guns and blades.
 Hull breaches are manually patched while the air blasts out around your ears.
 And if you want to tow something, you have to go over there and manually attach a line.
 This is a good thing.
-Traveller is about ‘people doing stuff’.
+Traveller is about 'people doing stuff'.
 Traveller adventures should center on the characters, not the technology they use.
 Anyone can push a button and tractor the distressed shuttle to safety or build a gizmo to fix the escaped nuclear particle problem